 Where do you find such a person?
-If you have a good IT person who takes care of things, you can let them know you are going to be out and they can watch and will be able to address issues right away.
+If you have a good IT person who takes care of things, you can let them know you will be out, and they can watch and be able to address issues right away.
 If you don’t have someone to do this, I would sign up with them right away (some of the best money you will spend).

 If you can’t afford to pay someone, reach out to someone in your blogging community to see if they would help you while you are out.
-The only thing with this method is that if they need to contact your host, it means they are going to need your login credentials.
+The only thing with this method is that if they need to contact your host, they will need your login credentials.
 Sharing that information with someone you do not really know can be a risk.

-You don’t want to spend your vacation having to check your site each day to make sure all is up and running and then if not, stopping what you are doing to reach out to get it fixed.
+You don’t want to spend your vacation checking your site each day to make sure all is up and running.
+And then, if there is a problem, stopping what you are doing to reach out to get it fixed.

 Blog while on vacation